 An Ethereum wallet is a piece of software that allows you to store, send, and receive your ETH safely.
-Ethereum itself is a brainchild of Vitalik Buterin, a genius from Russia that saw limits to the original Bitcoin protocol.
-After thinking about every single detail, the Ethereum foundation held an ICO and raised money to realize their wildest dreams.
+Ethereum itself is a brainchild of Vitalik Buterin, a Russian-Canadian genius who saw limits to the original Bitcoin protocol.
+After thinking about every single detail, the Ethereum Foundation held an ICO and raised money to realize their wildest dreams.
 Within months Ethereum grew to become the number two most significant coin in terms of market capitalization.
 Ethereum is home to hundreds of decentralized applications that host millions of users around the world.
 The Ethereum protocol makes it easy and accessible for anyone to own crypto, and even start their coin on top of the Ethereum blockchain.

 - Atomic Wallet

 There are several options when you want to store your ETH safely.
 You can take an online wallet or take an offline wallet, also known as a hardware ETH wallet.
 One of the best brands in the cryptocurrency industry is the Trezor hardware wallet.
 It’s a small device that stores dozens of different cryptocurrencies, including Ethereum.
 The wallet is only online when connected to your computer; otherwise, it’s offline and tough to access by hackers.
 Especially when you want to hold ETH for the long term, a hardware wallet is an excellent option!